Chenwangxing/MSDHGNN-Master/README.md

 dataset folder: contains ETH and UCY datasets

-model.py: the code of MSDHGNN (modeling only low-frequency components)
+model.py: the code of our proposed MSDHGNN (modeling only low-frequency components)

 LowHighmodel.py: the variant of MSDHGNN (modeling both high- and low-frequency components)